arrancurran/reports/Power Spectrum Derivations/Power Spectrum Derviation.md

-# Power spectrum analysis for quartic potential
+# Power Spectrum Derivation for a Particle in a Trap

 ## Power spectrum for quadratic trap